 TUTOR: Emma Gilmore

-“My very first experience of massage in 1994 was working at a Camphill Community with adults with severe special needs, ranging from, Autism, Down Syndrome, Cerebral Palsy, Prader-Willi Syndrome, sever epilepsy, physically and sexually abused young adults, amongst others.
+“My very first experience of massage in 1994 was working at a Camphill Community with adults with severe special needs, ranging from, Autism, Down Syndrome, Cerebral Palsy, Prader-Willi Syndrome, severe epilepsy, physically and sexually abused young adults, amongst others.
 I was blown away by the positive results created by touch, it is from this point that I have built a very successful career in massage and bodywork.
 It is from my experience here and my continued work that I draw my knowledge.
-My son has a diagnosis of dyslexia, dyspraxia, ADHD, which has given me great insights into the needs and sensitivities of these often misunderstood children and adults.”
+My son has a diagnosis of dyslexia, dyspraxia, ADHD amd Aspergers which has given me great insights into the needs and sensitivities of these often misunderstood children and adults.
+I also have a family member with Dementia.”